sourcemeta-research/native/README.md

 Native is a C++ framework designed to streamline the development of native applications for C++ developers.

-> ✋ Native is currently available in alpha for macOS and Windows.
+> ✋ Native is currently available in alpha for macOS and Windows, but *it is not production ready*!

 ## ✨ Features